Kathryn2354/VBA/Readme.md

 # Explanation of the VBA Code

-## This code changes the selected cells into a markdown table format.

-    `Public Sub markdown()

-    Dim cell As Range
-    Dim selectedRange As Range

-    Set selectedRange = Application.Selection

-    Dim rowCounter As Integer
-    Dim columnCounter As Integer
-    Dim totalColumns As Integer
-    Dim currentColumnWidth As Integer

-    totalColumns = selectedRange.Columns.Count

-    Dim ColumnWidth(40) As String

-    For I = 0 To totalColumns
-        ColumnWidth(I) = 0
-    Next I

-    For Each row In selectedRange.Rows

-        columnCounter = 0

-        For Each cell In row.Cells

-            currentColumnWidth = Len(cell.Value)

-            If (currentColumnWidth > ColumnWidth(columnCounter)) Then

-                ColumnWidth(columnCounter) = currentColumnWidth

-                End If

-                columnCounter = columnCounter + 1
-                '/// Debug.Print cell.Address, " ", cell.Value, "->", Len(cell.Value)

-            Next cell

-        Next row

-        '///
-        '/// go through range to calculate maximum lengths of each column '///
-        Dim currentLine As String

-        rowCounter = 0
-        For Each row In selectedRange.Rows

-            columnCounter = 0

-            currentLine = "|"

-            For Each cell In row.Cells

-                currentColumnWidth = ColumnWidth(columnCounter)
-                Dim extraSpaces As Integer

-                currentLine = currentLine & " "
-                currentLine = currentLine & cell.Value
-                extraSpaces = currentColumnWidth - Len(cell.Value)

-                For j = 0 To extraSpaces

-                    currentLine = currentLine & " "

-                Next j

-                currentLine = currentLine & " |"

-                columnCounter = columnCounter + 1
-                '/// Debug.Print cell.Address, " ", cell.Value, "->", Len(cell.Value)

-            Next cell

-            Debug.Print currentLine

-            If (rowCounter = 0) Then

-                currentLine = "|"
-                columnCounter = 0

-                For j = 0 To (totalColumns - 1)

-                    currentLine = currentLine
-                    currentColumnWidth = ColumnWidth(columnCounter)
-                    currentLine = currentLine & "-"

-                    For k = 0 To currentColumnWidth

-                        currentLine = currentLine & "-"
-                    Next k

-                    currentLine = currentLine & "-|"
-                    columnCounter = columnCounter + 1

-                Next j

-                Debug.Print currentLine
-            End If

-            rowCounter = rowCounter + 1

-        Next row

-    End Sub`

-This vba function markdownFormat allow you to select a range of cells in which the code will change the selcted range of cells you have picked into markdown table format in the visual basic windows.
-You must copy the created visual basic markdown table format to a github markdown file in order to make it work.
-Since VBA only work once you must close your vba window and excel file with macro enabled or otherwise it missed up your excel sheet.

 ## This code is to change the cells with a hyperlink to markdown link format.
     `Sub changeMarkdownlinkformat()